-You have the following possibilities to access the ServSwitch DKM FX for configuration and operation:
+You can access the ServSwitch DKM FX for configuration and operation in three ways:

 - via OSD

 - via Java Tool

 - via serial interface

-- 4.2.1 Control via OSD
+4.2.1 Control via OSD

 Via OSD (on-screen display), you set the configuration of the ServSwitch DKM FX operating system.
 The settings of the Configuration menu are described in this chapter.
 All other menus are described in later chapters.